Key Takeaway

 Caffeine

 Most pre-workouts contain 150 to 400 mg of caffeine.
-While caffeine does not directly interact with tirzepatide, it stimulates gastric acid production and can increase heart rate.
+While caffeine doesn't directly interact with tirzepatide, it stimulates gastric acid production and can increase heart rate.
 For tirzepatide patients who already experience nausea or acid reflux, caffeine may make those symptoms worse.
+For a complete cost breakdown, see our cheapest tirzepatide options.

 Beta-Alanine

 Beta-alanine causes a tingling sensation (paresthesia) and supports muscular endurance.
-It does not interact with tirzepatide and is generally well tolerated.
+It doesn't interact with tirzepatide and is generally well tolerated.
 This is a safe ingredient to keep in your pre-workout stack.

 Citrulline and Arginine